LiesTDJ/super_spartan_game/Readme.md

 ***
 I would like to correct and add few things as:
   - the attack action in one touch
-  - a countdown/'speech bubbles' before the start of the game
   - responsive to smartphone (tactile screen)
 ***
 ### 1.2.2.
 Screenshot